-In order to claim the credit, the qualified employee must be certified.
+For the employer to claim the credit, the qualified employee must be certified.
 For information on certification, call the New York State Department of Labor's Economic Development Services Unit at 1 800 472-8612 (from New York State only) or, from areas outside New York State, (518) 457-6823.
-For additional information about the New York State tax credit see TSB-M-98(3)C.
+For additional information about the credit see TSB-M-98(3)C.